magento/devdocs/src/guides/v2.4/extension-dev-guide/indexer-optimization.md

 {:.bs-callout-warning}
 When a website is added to the excluded customer group and a customer who belongs to this group is trying to login to their account on the excluded website, the customer gets the `"This website is excluded from customer's group."` warning.
-Customer is not allowed to login to the website even if [the scope of customer accounts is shared with all websites](https://docs.magento.com/user-guide/customers/account-scope.html) because there are no prices in index table for this user.
+Customers are not allowed to login to the website even if [the scope of customer accounts is shared with all websites](https://docs.magento.com/user-guide/customers/account-scope.html) because there are no prices in the index table for this user.

 {:.ref-header}
 Related topics